 The Maldives is an Islamic country.
 Therefore, we encourage tourists to respect the local culture of the Maldives, by not exposing too much skin on local guesthouse islands.
 Most tourists that visit the Maldives tend to stay on top-notch resort islands which are isolated from local Maldivians.
 In this case, feel free to wear your usual swimming attire.
 If in doubt, just ask one of the hotel employees where you are staying.

-6. No Visa is Required
+6. No Visa is Required to enter Maldives.

 Unlike many other countries around the world, the Maldives pretty much will let any tourist visit who shows financial capacity for the trip and an outward ticket for stays under 30 days.
 When we visited, we weren’t asked for financial statements or fight receipts, but they still could randomly ask for this information.
 Either way, visiting the Maldives is hassle free!